WyattBlue/auto-editor/site/src/blog/why-nim-is-my-favorite-compiled-language.md

 C++ solves points 1 and 2, but point 4 is a lot worse because C++ has so many language features and only some of them are well thought out.
 Also C and C++ has diverged significantly so many positive improvements in C are not in C++.

 ## Rust
 This is when I started thinking about Rust, but at the time, I was intimated by both by the dense syntax and the Borrow Checker.
-I also considered Go since it seemed easier, but the fact that you can't link C libraries in Go without Cgo, (which has it's own limitations that I don't really understand, but I'm told are serious)
+I also considered Go since it seemed easier, but the fact that you can't link C libraries in Go without Cgo, (which has its own limitations that I don't really understand, but I'm told are serious)

 Later in time, I tried to rewrite my simple command-line calculator in Rust, but I found it difficult and frustrating.
 Rust standard libraries for processing input and output for the shell was not working how I expected.
-One issue was when the user typed when the prompt was displayed, it would display like this:
+One issue was when the user typed when the prompt was displayed.
+It would display like this:

 ```
 >